re-models/re-technical-report/README.md

 This repository contains the technical report ["Assessing a Formal Model of Reflective Equilibrium"](https://re-models.github.io/re-technical-report/) for the SNSF-DFG project ["Formal Models of Reflective Equilibrium - How Far Does Reflective Equilibrium Take Us?"](https://www.philosophie.unibe.ch/forschung/forschungsprojekte/how_far_does_reflective_equilibrium_take_us/project/index_ger.html).

+You can read this report in the browser (<https://re-models.github.io/re-technical-report/>) or download it as pdf file (<https://doi.org/10.5281/zenodo.13294165>).

 This repository has the following structure:

 + `data`: Contains all data files on which this report is based.